 As soon as the sultan was settled into place, the bald brunette surprised us all by starting her dance unbidden, swaying with the slow shimmy of experienced belly dancers.
 I felt an immense relief: my plan would work after all.
 I’d transformed a well-raised teen to a trollop in just a single week of higher education.

 Perhaps one day, I thought to myself, I could start a new business devoted to such transformations.
 But how would it possibly make money?
-I couldn’t imagine parents paying me to ruin their daughters, let alone funding their housing during the process, which, in the most intractable cases, might take as many as four years.
+I couldn’t imagine parents paying me to ruin their daughters, let alone paying for their board and lodging during the process, which, in the most intractable cases, might take as many as four years.
 No, I was a very good salesman, but not that good.

 The dribble of red had descended to her bare belly; mingled with sweat, it drew a vertical pink line down from her navel.
-Probably her sighing audience believed this was some suggestive new fashion in makeup, but I was gifted with an uncommon degree of expertise in the field of feminine artifices: I sensed approaching disaster.
+Probably her sighing audience believed this was some suggestive new cosmetic fashion, but I was gifted with an uncommon degree of expertise in the field of feminine artifices: I sensed approaching disaster.

 There was a mad hubbub from the women; the eunuchs rushed in around the limp dancer, and then I could see no more.